 One of the rare historical records of civil engineering within academia is contained in the first catalog of this university, dated August 1821.
 Among the description of offerings to students in 1820 was..."Civil Engineering, including the construction of roads, canals, locks and bridges."
 Norwich University was the first private school in the United States where students were taught engineering as a separate branch of education.
 What better place to launch your own career.

-The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 The only way to truly know if Norwich is for you is to experience it for yourself.
 So come explore our campus, talk with faculty, and meet our students.

 Norwich is committed to affordability across income ranges and ready to invest in you.
 Let us help you create a program you can afford.